Speech Therapy For Multiple Sclerosis

 • Suggesting modifications to food to help make it easier to swallow, including adjusting the viscosity, temperature, texture, and portion sizes

-• Treatments meant to stimulate the lips, tongue, jaw, soft palate, pharynx, and larynx
+• Therapies aimed at stimulating the lips, tongue, jaw, soft palate, pharynx, and larynx

-When symptoms begin to show, you might worry about your ability to communicate with others, or to enjoy food.
+When symptoms begin, you might worry about your ability to communicate with others, or to enjoy food.

 Thankfully, there is help.

-We’re District Speech, and we have speech therapists serving the Washington DC area, as well as Arlington Virginia and surrounding area.
+We’re District Speech and Language Therapy, and we have speech therapists serving the Washington DC area, as well as Arlington Virginia and surrounding area.

 District Speech and Language Therapy